iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst

     :far:`circle-question` Question
     ^^^
-    - what month(s) tend to be the rainiest in Armagh?
+    - based on your results, what month(s) tend to be the rainiest in Armagh?
     - looking at the annual plot, has the total rainfall been consistent over time? can you pick out years where the rainfall has been much heavier (or lower) than others?
 How does this compare with the temperature?
+Do warmer years tend to have more rainfall, or less?

 - Instead of looking at the annually-averaged values of temperature, we can instead look at the difference between each annually-averaged value and a long-term average - something called an `anomaly <https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature>`__.
 To do this, you subtract the long-term average value from each value, then plot the result.
 Can you create a graph that looks like the one below?

 .. card::
     :class-header: question